measurify/server/README.md

     PORT=8084
     ADMIN_USERNAME=admin
     ADMIN_PASSWORD=admin
-    SECRET=secret-dev
+    JWTSECRET=secret-dev
+    HTTPSSECRET=atmospherePass
     EXPIRATIONTIME=30m
     LOG=enabled

-In particular, the connection string with the database and administrator credential (at startup Atmosphere will create a admin user with these credential), the expiration time of tokens, the log level and the secret word for the certificate file.
+In particular, the connection string with the database and administrator credential (at startup Atmosphere will create a admin user with these credential), the expiration time of tokens, the log level, the secret word for the HTTPS certificate file and the secret word for the JWT token.

 #### Setup to run the API in production